Click here to sign up for my free Rick’s Tech Tips Newsletter!

 On the occasions when you do need to use your microphone you can temporarily re-enable it by repeating the steps above and toggling the option back to On.

-Bonus tip: One easy way to ensure that no rogue apps are installed on your PC is to keep it free of malware.
+Bonus tip: One way to help ensure that no rogue apps are installed on your PC is to keep it free of malware.
 This post explains how.